French Pronouns Y and EN

 3. They will improve your fluency: Mastering the use of Y and EN can help improve your French fluency and make your speech more natural.

-Check out my video lesson on the pronouns Y and EN, where I go into more detail about how to use them correctly.
+Check out my video lesson below on the French pronouns Y and EN, where I go into more detail about how to use them correctly.

 TOP 5 RULES FOR USING THE PRONOUN Y